Bonfires and smoke

 It is a criminal offence under the Clean Air Act 1993 and the Environmental Protection Act 1990 to burn cable to recover the metal core.
 This is a dangerous and polluting activity that results in the release of dioxins and other toxic pollutants.

 If you see this offence telephone (0191) 278 7878 and ask for 'environmental health'.
-If you witness any person burning cable outside normal working hours or weekends, please contact the police on 101.
+If you witness any person burning cable outside normal working hours or at weekends, please contact the police on 101.
 Often cables that are being burnt in the open have been stolen.

 It is against the law to burn cereal stubble or crop residues unless allowed by The Crop Residues (Burning) Regulations 1993.